ctataryn/prdc19-gcf-waveform/README.md

 To upload the MP3 and generate a waveform png:
 `curl -X put -H 'Content-Type: audio/mpeg' --upload-file ./mp3s/test000.mp3 <upload link>`

-This will upload an MP3 to the `prdc-audio-upload` bucket.
-The `prdc-generateWaveform` function will then be triggered, create the waveform png and then send a `POST` request to the url specified in the `lib/util.js` If you don't have the ability to receive the notification, then just refresh the bucket in the Google Cloud Platform Web Console until the png appears.
+This will upload an MP3 to the `prdc19-audio-upload` bucket.
+The `prdc19-generateWaveform` function will then be triggered, create the waveform png and then send a `POST` request to the url specified in the `lib/util.js` If you don't have the ability to receive the notification, then just refresh the bucket in the Google Cloud Platform Web Console until the png appears.